DoepDopiDope/WerewolvesCompany/README.md

 Your role is permanently displayed at the top of your screen.
 You can also bring the tooltip for your role by pressing **[M]**

+Players can vote to kill another player.
+Press [N] to open the voting window.
+When a player reaches >50% of alive players votes, he is vote-killed.
+The vote then enters a 120s cooldown (can be changed in config files).

 ### IMPORTANT NOTE

 By default, the mod disables the tooltip for dropping a player body in the ship.
 You can enable it if you wish by setting the config parameter "Disable Body in Ship tooltip" to false.